 Mashed Potato Variations

-- Loaded Mashed Potatoes - Add cheddar cheese, bacon bits, and chives for a loaded flavor
+- Loaded mashed potatoes: Add cheddar cheese, bacon bits, and chives.

-- Ranch and Bacon Potatoes - Season with ranch powder and crumbled bacon for added flavor
+- Ranch and bacon: Season the potatoes with ranch powder and crumbled bacon.

 How do you keep mashed potatoes warm?

 Pressure cooker mashed potatoes can be made ahead of time and kept warm for a few hours.

 To keep the potatoes warm in a Crockpot, prepare the mashed potatoes in the pressure cooker according to the directions.
 Then, transfer the potatoes to the slow cooker on low.
 Stir the potatoes every hour or so along with a splash of milk (about ⅓ cup) to keep the potatoes from drying out.
 Don’t keep the potatoes in the slow cooker for more than 3-4 hours.

 A slow cooker liner is a great option to prevent the potatoes from sticking to the side of the Crockpot.

 Another option is to keep them in the pressure cooker.
 Most pressure cookers automatically switch to the “ keep warm” setting when cooking time is finished.
 With this method, prepare the potatoes according to the recipe, then keep them in the pressure cooker unit until you are ready to serve.

 How do you prepare mashed potatoes ahead of time?